 U.S. women with higher levels of PCBs had a higher risk of gestational diabetes (Rahman et al. 2019).
 However, the Michigan women exposed to high levels of PBBs, did not have a higher risk of gestational diabetes (Neblett 2nd et al. 2020).

-In pregnant overweight or obese Californian women, PCB levels were associated with higher fasting glucose and insulin levels, and higher insulin resistance (Mehta et al. 2020).
+In pregnant Californian women with overweight or obesity, PCB levels were associated with higher fasting glucose and insulin levels, and higher insulin resistance (Mehta et al. 2020).

 Diabetes Management and Complications

 PCBs are associated with complications from diabetes, such as cardiovascular disease, while things like exercise and nutrition may help decrease their toxicity (Perkins et al. 2016).
 In people without diabetes, PCB intake is associated with a higher risk of heart attacks (Bergkvist et al. 2016).
 People from Anniston, Alabama, those exposed to high levels of PCBs had higher blood pressure than those with lower levels (Pavuk et al. 2019) as well as liver injury (Cave et al. 2022).
 Reviews find that PCBs are linked to cardiovascular disease (Fu et al. 2020; Lind and Lind 2020).